 During my 30 year career, I have curated screen national and international programs, art exhibitions, and organised and hosted internationally significant conferences.
 A selection of these include

-- programming two XR workshops ("Extending Realities Forum") with Misha Myers and Katy Morrison.
+- co-programming two XR workshops ("Extending Realities Forum").
 This was hosted at Deakin University and joined makers, producers, academics, and curators from Australian XR, Film, and Performing Arts industries.

 - programming for Le Giornate del Cinema Muto (Pordenone, Italy).
 This is the world's leading international silent film festival.